gavinlyonsrepo/NOKIA5110_TEXT/README.md

 So each character is in a 7 by 8 pixel block.
 So you can fit (84/7) 12 characters across columns and with (48/8) 6 row blocks that gives 72 characters in total (12X06).

-The library can only take in character strings so if the user wants to display numbers (ints, floats) They must be converted first here is an [example](https://gist.github.com/gavinlyonsrepo/85041a5dd82059a84e3bdef7b2b2a585) of one way to do this with floats.
+The library can only take in character strings so if the user wants to display numbers (ints, floats) They must be converted first here is an example "NOKA5110_TEXT_DHT11.ino shows a way to do this with floats.

+The libray also has a Aurebesh/ASCII font file.
+To use this the user must change a line in cpp file.
+Comment out the marked ASCII font libray header and comment in the AUREBESH font library header.

 Functions
 ----------------------------------------